 Step 3: Installing Node.js

-Before we proceed further, we will install the dependencies with the below command:
+Before we proceed further, we will install the dependencies with the following command:

 # apt-get install make unzip gcc git curl gnupg2 g++ -y